annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     Status: available
     system/workers/core.php: core.php, create, update

 You can see the installed extensions here.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update).
+An extension consist of `Extension` and other settings.
+The extension settings contain information about all installed files.
+You can also see which developer, designer or translator is responsible for an extension.
+[Find extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## Page settings